PrometheanDissident/prometheandissident.github.io/pages/democracy.md

 Taken together, this suggests that economic elites, who tend to be more intelligent and meritocratically selected for, are the primary drivers of policy in democratic societies as opposed to the general population.
 While the general population may or may not have influence depending on the country, their influence is smaller than that of wealthier individuals.
 The iron law of oligarchy may in fact be correct, leaving aside the potential reasons for why this is the case.

-- Iron law of oligarchy explains why rent-seeking behavior can happen and why small, focused minorities can consistently get their way, mucking up political and economic systems and making them inefficient.
-- One possibility for why this is the case is that even if most of the elites are not dictating what happens in government, representatives may be from the elite class and so represent their class beliefs
+The iron law of oligarchy helps to explain why rent-seeking behavior can happen, and why small, focused minorities can consistently get their way.
+While this can be beneficial insofar as the upper classes tend to be more intelligent and will thus make more rational decisions as shown earlier, it can carry some risks.
+With interest groups comes the risk of rent-seeking, which can reduce the efficiency of economies significantly (see [Corrupting Influence of Capitalism?](https://prometheandissident.github.io/economics/#corrupting-influence-of-capitalism?)).
+While there are positives to aspect of elite influence on politics, it can also be negative in other respects, and those negatives should be combatted through going after rent-seeking in politics.

 ### Conclusion on Democratic Dogmatism